On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Concluding remarks

 This paper is concerned with a continuum signalized junction model as an approximation of the on-and-off signal model.
 We provide comprehensive theoretical and numerical results on the asymptotic behavior of the on-and-off signal model and its convergence to the corresponding continuum counterpart as the signal cycle tends to zero.
 We also provide estimations of the difference between the two types of signal models with non-infinitesimal cycles under various scenarios.
-The main findings and their implications can be summarized as: 1) the continuum signal model with any type of fundamental diagram yields a good approximation of the on-and-off model in the absence of spillback on the network.
-2) When spillback occurs somewhere in the signalized network, the continuum approximation may or may not be valid, depending on the fundamental diagram: if a triangular fundamental diagram is used, then the continuum model does not yield a valid approximation; if the fundamental diagram is strictly concave, the continuum model approximates the on-and-off model relatively well and induces much smaller error.
+The main findings and their implications can be summarized as follows.
+1) The continuum signal model with any type of fundamental diagram yields a good approximation of the on-and-off model in the absence of spillback on the signalized network.
+2) When spillback occurs somewhere in the network, the continuum approximation may or may not be accurate, depending on the fundamental diagram: if a triangular fundamental diagram is used, then the continuum model does not yield a good approximation; if the fundamental diagram is strictly concave, the continuum model approximates the on-and-off model relatively well and induces much smaller error.
+Note that even small errors can still be significant in some cases; e.g., when blocks are very short, a maximum error of 20 vehicles could be enough to fill an entire block.
+Thus, it is up to the analyst to determine if the continuum approximation is appropriate for a particular scenario.
+The error bounds provided here can be used to make this determination.
+As shown, these bounds depend on the cycle length and the capacity of the links impacted.
+In general, intersections with lower capacity links or smaller cycle lengths would be more appropriate for the continuum approximation model.

+When spillback happens, the approximation error grows with time no matter what type of fundamental diagram is employed, and that error is closely related to `how concave' the fundamental diagram is.
+Our technical interpretation of concavity in the fundamental diagram can be streamlined as follows in prose: the more concave a fundamental diagram is, the more nonlinear its characteristic filed is, and the more cancellation to the flow variation it causes, hence the less error we find in the approximation.

+It should be noted that our results regarding the approximation efficacy of the continuum model in the presence of spillback are given in a quantitative way; that being said, we make no direct implication of which fundamental diagram is `good' or `bad' in the implementation of the continuum signal model.
+Rather, a specific fundamental diagram should be evaluated with, in addition to the error bounds provided in Section \ref{secwithoutspillback} and \ref{secwithspillback}, other modeling or computational considerations and specific application scenarios.